1.1 A Bad Case of Dogmatic Distress

 Archie: How did we go from fighting extremists to giving them the keys to the place?

-Johnny: We basically surrendered to the extremists when we allowed them to dictate the terms under which they would take the oath of citizenship.
+Johnny: We basically surrendered to the extremists when we allowed them to dictate the terms under which they would take the oath of citizenship, such as taking the Oath incognito.
 Where do you draw the line after that?

-Johnny: No. Ayatollah Domeini reminded the police of Allah’s compassionate and merciful nature, and asked them to be lenient.
-I will only have to pay a large fine, and make another public apology expressing regret for any dogmatic distress anything I said during The Interviews may have caused.
+Johnny: No, not this time.
+As a first offender I will only have to pay a large fine and make another public apology expressing regret for any dogmatic distress anything I said during The Interviews may have caused.

-Archie: So, exactly what was it that pissed off the guy who shot you?
+Archie: Exactly what was it that pissed off the guy who shot you?
+We thought it might be because you called the Holy Alliance of Muslim Municipalities the HAM Alliance.

 Johnny: At one point during my talk with Domeini I said that my first impression of Islam was that it was the creation of a child-like mind.
 That Islam had a child-like quality about it; a child’s certainty in having absolute knowledge of the world around him; a child’s intolerance of others who won’t play the game by his rules.